ucsb/webguide/footer.md

 ### Copyright

-A copyright notice is not required but may be desired for your website.
+A copyright notice is not required, but may be desired for your website.

 Any content created for UCSB is copyrighted by the Regents of the University of California.

-The year is optional but if used you may choose the year the site was created, the last major redesign, the last update, or the current year.
+The year is optional, but if used you may choose the year the site was created, the last major redesign, the last update, or the current year.
 Server-side code or JavaScript can be used to display the current year.